Cold Weather Fishing Gear

 Now for the big boy layer.
 Wind, rain, sleet, and driving a jet boat 30 mph every day requires a big Protective layer.
 This is normally my heaviest layer and can either be a big dog down jacket or the best rain jacket you can find.
 This locks everything in an no matter what, this layer has to be indestructible on most days.
 My go too big and heavy layers after many years of trial and error is the Gill Brand.
 Sailors need to stay dry and face some of the harshest conditions and Gill has been catering to sailors for years.
 Gill started a fishing department and has been producing some incredible products.

-For the Gills Brand I’m a big believer in the tournament series, I like both the jacket and bibs.
-The Tournament 3 Jacket is bomb proof for wet weather, I order this a size big FYI so I can fit my other layers under it.
+For the Gills Brand I’m a big believer in the tournament series or now called the Meridian-X in 2022 , I have been highly impressed with the Bibs.
+For a Fall Steelhead jacket I went with the Apex Pro Jacket and its bomb proof for wet weather, I order this a size big FYI so I can fit my other layers under it.
 This is one of the best wet weather jackets I’ve ever worn.

-For Bibs I wear the Tournament Trouser, again this is another wet day bomb proof garment.
-Hands down this is the best bib I’ve ever worn in 30+ years of wet weather steelhead fishing.
-While the only negative is the lack of pockets, I have grown used to this as it doesn’t give water another area to penetrate.
+For Bibs as I mentioned wore the Tournament Trouser, for 10+ years, now called the Meridian X-Bib.
+An upgraded version and the highest grade of waterproofness Gill makes.
+Again this is another wet day bomb proof garment.
+Hands down Gill makes the best bib I’ve ever worn in 30+ years of wet weather steelhead fishing.
+While the only negative was the lack of pockets the new Meridian has changed that.
 Again I order a size bigger so that my puffy pants fit underneath on those cold December days.

 Warm Feet, this is probably the hardest part of your body to keep warm.
 I look at this problem in two parts.
 First you need a good sock.
 One of my go to socks will have a Merino Wool blend into.
 One quick tip here is to look in the hunting sections when shopping for socks.
 Here is an example of one of the socks I wear by Smartwool.